-How does such paganism square with the Qur’an’s mention of the idolaters’ belief that God (Allah) created the heavens and earth is consonant with what we know of widespread polytheistic belief in a High God.
+How does such paganism square with the Qur’an’s mention of the idolaters’ belief that God (Allah) created the world?
+In fact, it’s consonant with what we know of widespread polytheistic belief in a High God.
 Q 6:136 even describes the pagans as offering some portion of their produce to God, while other passages present them as ascribing offspring to God, swearing by God and even praying to God when in distress (e.g., 6:63-64, 6:109, 16:57).
-But not only is this qur’anic picture of pre-Islamic paganism consonant with polytheistic belief in a High God.
-It is also generally consistent with both pre-Islamic poetry and the Book of Idols.
+Not only is this qur’anic picture of pre-Islamic paganism consonant with polytheistic belief in a High God.
+It’s also generally consistent with both pre-Islamic poetry and the Book of Idols.
 And epigraphic evidence from both Palmyra and South Arabia attests to the pre-Islamic Arabs’ ascription of daughters to God.
 To sum up, the Qur’an condemns not adulterated monotheism, but rather literal idolatrous polytheism, something that had by the early seventh century been long forbidden in Byzantine Nabatea.

 Thus, the Qur’an’s mention of Mecca, its Ethiopic loanwords, and its references to idolatrous practice all make the Hijaz a location more likely for Islam’s emergence than Nabatea.

-Second, some scholars believe the lateness of the earliest written extra-qur’anic evidence for Mecca renders it unreliable.
-Since revisionists reject the idea that Ptolemy included Mecca, as “Makoraba,” on his second century CE map of Arabia, they conclude that the first map documenting Mecca’s existence is late also.
 Regarding textual evidence, only a small percentage survives from any ancient culture.
-And unlike the Mediterranean world at the time of Christ, Arab culture was oral during Islam’s first two centuries, producing little written Arabic before the ninth century, beyond inscriptions and graffiti, business and administrative records, and the Qur’an.
-Hence, the earliest extra-qur’anic Arabic mention of Mecca comes from the late seventh century, with most of the early record being from the late eighth century or later.
-However, wishing we had earlier evidence does not license us to discount the evidence we do have.
-And all the earliest written accounts of Islam’s origins point to Mecca, none to Petra or Nabatea.
+And unlike the Mediterranean world at the time of Christ, Arab culture was oral during Islam’s first two centuries, producing little written Arabic before the ninth century, beyond inscriptions, graffiti, business and administrative records, and the Qur’an.
+Hence, the earliest extra-qur’anic Arabic mention of Mecca comes from the late seventh century, with most of the early mentions being from the late eighth century.
+However, wishing we had earlier evidence doesn’t license us to discount the early Arabic evidence we do have.
+And all the early written accounts of Islam’s origins point to Mecca, none to Petra or Nabatea..

 Hadith sources consistently disagree when hyperbolizing.
 It is where they consistently agree that we should pay attention.
 And they invariably make Mecca Islam’s birthplace.

-Fourth, revisionists make two claims about the archeological record.
-The first relates to the fact that we have no archeological evidence that Mecca was inhabited in the seventh century.
-Due to the Saudi Arabian government’s mortal dread of shirk, or polytheism, it has strictly forbidden all archeological study of Mecca’s historic sites, lest it lead to relic worship.
-Indeed, the Saudis seem determined virtually to obliterate the city’s archeological record in their rush to ring the Kaaba with skyscrapers.
+Due to the Saudi Arabian government’s mortal dread of shirk, or polytheism, it has strictly forbidden all archaeological study of Mecca’s historic sites, lest it lead to relic worship.
+Indeed, the Saudis seem determined virtually to obliterate the city’s archaeological record in their rush to ring the Kaaba with skyscrapers.
 An estimated 95% of Mecca’s historic buildings have been demolished to allow for this building spree.
 Any remaining historic sites are treated with a combination of fear, contempt and scholarly avoidance, lest they be idolized.

-Unfortunately, this leaves us with no archeological evidence either for or against Mecca’s being Islam’s birthplace.
+Unfortunately, this leaves us with no archaeological evidence either for or against Mecca’s being Islam’s birthplace.

-The other archeological claim some revisionists make relates to early mosque orientation.
+The other archaeological claim some revisionists make relates to early mosque orientation.
 Following Crone, writer and documentary filmmaker Dan Gibson claims close agreement in the qibla, or prayer direction, of most of Islam’s early mosques—but to Petra, not Mecca.
 Some enthusiasts of Gibson’s view claim that the reliability of his assertions is easily demonstrated simply by using the satellite imagery of early mosques accessible through Google Earth.
 But any confirmation this tool yields is unreliable due to the fact that many early mosques have multiple foundations, representing various qibla orientations.
 In other words, we can only prove an ancient mosque’s original orientation by conducting a thorough archeological study of these mosques, digging down to their first foundations.
 While Crone quickly accepted this correction, Gibson has not yet done so.

 The level of qibla agreement Gibson claims to have found is also impossible for a number of reasons.
 To begin, their builders used conflicting methods to determine the qibla, just as American Muslims do today.
 Reflecting these conflicting methods, the mosques they built do not agree, though all their builders did their best to orient them to Mecca.
 In addition, the early Muslims had a very basic understanding of geography.
 As Islamic science historian David A. King explains, “The first generations of Muslims had no means whatsoever for finding the direction of Petra [or Mecca either] accurately to within a degree or two, not least because they had no access to any geographical coordinates, let alone modern ones, and no mathematics whatsoever.”
 The early Muslims determined the qibla accurately by the standards of the day, using the best folklore-based methods at their disposal.

-Fifth, Gibson, reading between the lines, suggests that al-Tabari’s account of Ibn al-Zubayr’s trip to Mecca in 70 AH (689-90 CE) may point to the Muslim community’s relocation from Petra to Mecca.
+Reading between the lines, Gibson suggests that al-Tabari’s account of Ibn al-Zubayr’s trip to Mecca in 70 AH (689-90 CE) may point to the Muslim community’s relocation from Petra to Mecca.
 Tabari says Ibn al-Zubayr took “many horses and camels and much baggage” with him to Mecca.
 But had the rebel Ibn al-Zubayr’s trip represented a communal move and a relocation of the Black Stone to Mecca, why would his enemies not have reversed it upon his defeat?
 As for the horses mentioned, he would have needed them to mount the defense of his chosen refuge.
-Ibn al-Zubayr needed the money since transferring power from Damascus involved outfitting and rewarding his supporters, and money was bulky in those days.
+Ibn al-Zubayr needed the money since transferring power from Damascus involved outfitting and rewarding his supporters, and money (all coins) was heavy in those days.
 Tabari also says that many camels were slaughtered on his arrival in Mecca—doubtless to celebrate his victory, fleeting though it was.
-There is nothing to suggest that this points to the Muslim community’s relocation of Islam’s holiest shrine.
-And while Tabari never mentions Petra, he elsewhere repeatedly names Mecca as home of the Kaaba.
+There’s nothing to suggest that this points to the Muslim community’s relocation of Islam’s holiest shrine.
+And while Tabari never once mentions Petra, he elsewhere repeatedly names Mecca as home of the Kaaba.

-Sixth, some believe Mecca’s harsh conditions and geographic isolation make it a wretched choice for the spiritual center of the world.
+Some argue that Mecca’s harsh conditions and geographic isolation make it a wretched choice for the spiritual center of the world.
 But Muhammad never claimed to choose Mecca.
 Rather, Mecca chose him.
 And however ambitious he was, it seems likely that he initially hoped to make his hometown simply the center of his Arabian theocracy.
 When he first began, he could not have known how much of the globe his armies would subdue.

 The last issue for us to consider in assessing the theory that Petra or some other city in the Fertile Crescent is Islam’s real birthplace is that of the plausibility.
 That is, how plausible is the move the theory necessitates from Islam’s alleged birthplace to Mecca?